 Can taking mepolizumab while pregnant cause birth defects?

+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 It is not known if mepolizumab can cause birth defects.
-Animal studies done by the manufacturer have not shown an increase in the risk for birth defects.
+Animal studies done by the manufacturer have not shown an increase in the chance for birth defects.
 While this is reassuring, there are no well-controlled human studies looking at exposure to mepolizumab during pregnancy.

 Can taking mepolizumab cause other pregnancy complications?

 No studies have been done looking to see if exposure to mepolizumab would cause other pregnancy complications.

 Mepolizumab has not been studied for use during breastfeeding.
 Because it is a very large protein, it is not likely that very much of the medication would be able to pass into breast milk.
 Also mepolizumab is not thought to be well absorbed in the stomach, so any of the medication that gets into breastmilk would be unlikely to enter the baby’s system.
 Premature babies (born before 37 weeks of pregnancy) have digestive systems that may not be fully developed.
 This could allow more of the medication to be absorbed from the breast milk.
 Be sure to talk to your healthcare provider about any medications you take while breastfeeding.

 What if the father of the baby takes mepolizumab?